 Information/Write-up

-Released in 1973, Carpenter of Wood is a quiet triumph of Canadian folk-rock introspection from Cliff Edwards, best known as the lead voice behind the chart-topping soft-rock group The Bells.
-Stepping away from the polished pop of hits like “Stay Awhile,” Edwards uses this second solo LP to explore deeper lyrical territory, weaving themes of home, faith, family, and emotional resilience into a warm, earthy soundscape.
+Released in 1973, Carpenter of Wood is a quietly introspective folk-rock album from Cliff Edwards, following his first solo release after the success of The Bells.
+Stepping away from polished soft-rock hits like “Stay Awhile,” Edwards uses this second solo LP to explore deeper lyrical territory, weaving themes of home, faith, family, and emotional resilience into a warm, earthy soundscape.

-The album opens with “Carry On,” a hopeful duet featuring his young son Sean Edwards—a symbolic passing of the torch and a tender moment that sets the album’s reflective tone.
-The title track, “Carpenter of Wood” (written by Barry Brown), stands as the emotional centerpiece: a spiritual allegory rendered in plainspoken lyrics and acoustic textures, echoing the craft of artists like Jim Croce or early Gordon Lightfoot.
+The album opens with “Carry On,” a hopeful duet featuring Edwards’ young son Sean Edwards, setting a reflective, generational tone.
+The title track, “Carpenter of Wood” (written by Barry Brown), stands as the album’s emotional centrepiece—a spiritual allegory rendered in plainspoken lyrics and acoustic textures, aligning Edwards with the early-1970s singer-songwriter tradition.

-The album’s Side B expands the themes with songs like “Say Goodbye to Some” and the returning “Uncle Dad and Auntie Mom,” both filled with warm nostalgia and bittersweet longing.
-Edwards also revisits earlier material, including new versions of “Follow Me” and “Faces,” recorded with this evolved lineup, adding maturity and fresh arrangements.
+Side Two expands the album’s emotional scope with songs such as “Say Goodbye To Anne” and “Uncle Dad And Auntie Mom,” balancing warmth, nostalgia, and quiet reflection.
+Edwards also revisits earlier material, including new recordings of “Follow Me” and “Faces,” presented here with more mature arrangements and a softened, acoustic emphasis.

-The production—handled by Edwards himself and engineered by Peter Houston at Toronto Sound Studios—is intimate without being lo-fi, capturing the lived-in quality of the performances.
-Cover art by Linda Loucks (a charming pencil sketch of Edwards and his son under a timber frame) complements the album’s rustic, homegrown feel.
+Produced by Edwards and engineered by Peter Houston at Toronto Sound Studios, the album is intimate without being lo-fi, capturing a lived-in, unforced quality.
+The cover illustration by Linda Loucks complements the album’s handmade, homegrown aesthetic.

 -Robert Williston